Kellogg Company (K). Below are some highlights from the above linked analysis:

 3. Avg.
 P/E Price

 4. Graham Number

-K is trading at a premium to all four valuations above.
+K is trading at a discount to only 3.) above.
 Since K's tangible book value is not meaningful, a Graham number can not be calculated.
-When also considering the NPV MMA Differential, the stock is trading at a 126.0% premium to its calculated fair value of $33.78.
+The stock is trading at a 130.9% premium to its calculated fair value of $28.13.
 K did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description:

 2. Debt To Total Capital

 4. Dividend Growth Rate

 6. Rolling 4-yr Div. > 15%